 Þjóðminjasafnið National Museum

 Spend a pleasant afternoon looking at artifacts from Icelandic history.
 The National Museum of Iceland is located next to the University of Iceland and has two permanent exhibitions on life in the country in centuries past, as well as several temporary exhibitions and regular event.
-The museum also has a great gift shop where you can buy Icelandic design and a coffee shop that’s perfect to sit in with a hot cup of cocoa and listen to the wind outside.
+The museum also has a great gift shop where you can buy Icelandic design and souvenirs.
+But if you are feeling peckish they also have a coffee shop.
+It’s perfect to sit in with a hot cup of cocoa and listen to the wind blow outside.

 Local Swimming Pool

 Hang on a minute, Reykjavík mostly has outdoor swimming pools.
 Surely we’re not suggesting you go swim outside in bad weather.
 Actually, we are.
 There is nothing better than lounging around in the hot tubs when it’s raining or snowing.
 There’s a certain feeling of defying nature when you’re lying in your swimsuit in hot water in sub-zero temperatures.
-Our favourite swimming pools in central Reykjavik are Vesturbæjarlaugin, Laugardalslaug and Sundhöll Reykjavíkur (ok that one is an indoor pool, but the hot tubs are outside so no excuses).
-Join the locals in their hot tub discussions to get a feel for the community and you must make sure to get a hot dog afterwards, an essential part of the swimming pool experience.
+Our favourite swimming pools in central Reykjavik are Vesturbæjarlaugin, Laugardalslaug and Sundhöll Reykjavíkur.
+Join the locals in their hot tub discussions to get a feel for the community.
+Oh and also, you must make sure to get a hot dog afterwards.
+It’s an essential part of the swimming pool experience.

 Taste the Saga – Cheers to Reykjavík